Bill-Gray/PDCursesMod/x11new/README.md

 Note that this isn't entirely a bad thing.
 You can use `printf()`s for debugging,  secure in the knowledge that they'll go to the terminal and won't mess up the Curses screen.
-You do have to remember to disable them when using the VT or WinCon or DOS ports,  or when building with `ncurses`.
+You can do this for the X11 ports and GL, SDL1/2,  WinGUI,  and the OS/2 GUI ports.
+You can't with the other ports (they all do have terminals under them) or when building with `ncurses`.

 Distribution Status